Price: $6 / £3.50

 Lovely Planet's awkward keyboard-navigated menu is its worst quality, along with its limited and poor presentation of information.
 At the end of a level, sometimes I get stars.
 I don't know what the stars mean.
 Sometimes I set a WR, which I've determined stands for 'world record.'
 I'm glad my MLG pro skills are being recorded, but there's no name attached to record times and no leaderboard otherwise.
 I can't compare my times to my Steam friends', or see how I rank except against the one world record.

-I know I'm the best—as long as you ignore that any records I set were in an early copy, against almost no other players.
+At least I know I'm the best—as long as you ignore that any records I set were in an early copy, against almost no other players.
 I'm sure they'll be crushed as soon as Lovely Planet releases, but I love how beating a level makes me feel like I've tapped into some impossible agility, like a seasoned t'ai chi master demonstrating his superhuman mind and body control.

 Lovely Planet expects things of me that initially seem absurd.
 Then, by the end of a level, it's hard to remember why I thought any of it was hard in the first place.
 Its rapid repetition training can be grueling, but learning, succeeding, then mastering its trick jumps and perfect projectile slinging is heavenly.